 The principal risks and uncertainties that the company faces are: market risk, liquidity risk, credit risk, operational risk, legal and regulatory risk and market development.
-These risks have been summarised below.
-For further information about the risk factors that impact GS Group, see GS Group's Annual Report on Form 10-K for the year ended December 31, 2020 in Part 1, Item 1A.
+For further information about the risk factors that impact GS Group, see GS Group's Annual Report on Form 10-K for the year ended December 31, 2021 in Part 1, Item 1A.